mohamed087/s3-static-website/README.md

 #### By using Terraform
 #### =========================================

-We will website and serve the static contents using AWS S3 in a much simpler way.
+We will create a website and serve the static contents using AWS S3 in a much simpler way.

 Explanation of the Infrastructure diagram